dootss/python-minesweeper/README.md

 - **Chording**: Allows you to quickly reveal adjacent cells when the number of flags around a numbered cell matches its number.
 - **Safe First Click**: The first cell clicked will never be a mine, ensuring a fair start to each game.
 - **Imageless Aesthetics**: The game runs entirely using one file, no images or requirements.
+- **Impossible Move Alerts**: Numbers that do not logically make sense (e.g: having too many flags) are highlighted in red.

 ## Previews
 ### Main Menu